lemunozm/lancat/README.md

 ```

 ## From the LAN
-For listening data from the LAN run `lancat` in listen mode with `-l`:
+To listen data from the LAN, run `lancat` in listen mode with `-l`:
 ```
 $ lancat -l
 =========== username - 192.168.1.35:43230 ===========
 hello lan
 ```

-Or if you want to send the incoming data to a file, you can redirect the *standard output*:
+In the case you want to send the incoming data to a certain file, you can redirect the *standard output*:
 ```
 $ lancat -l -q > shared.txt
 ```